bengthedberg/bengthedberg.github.io/_posts/2019-12-02-requirements-to-use-cases.markdown

 Lets first describe what the system is to deliver by defining its goal:

-**System Description: ** *"TechMeet is a social network that makes it easy for people to track events covering their favourite tech stack.”*
+**System Description:** *"TechMeet is a social network that makes it easy for people to track events covering their favourite tech stack.”*

 This may look a bit contrived as its just a copy from the first paragraph, though the point here is to have a statement that describes the purpose of this system.
 It will be used when prioritising the use cases based on the systems core functionality, also referred to as the MVP (Minimal Value Product).

 Extracting the requirements into use cases can be done in different ways.
-I prefer to start with the actors, meaning the people or other systems that interact with this system, and what way they use the system.
+I prefer to start with the actors, meaning the people or other systems that interact with this system, and how they use the system.

 In our case we have *organisers* and *users* as actors, so we underline them to highlight these.
 Then we mark any actions these actors perform as well as screens, reports or anything else that is specifically mention in the requirement.
 The following is my attempt: